harshad-deo/viratrace-he/README.md

 1. The infectivity (i.e. probability of transmission) of a node is modelled as a vector of booleans.
 The values may be interpreted as iid draws from a latent Bernoulli variable.
-1. The function that gived success probability of the latent bernoulli variable sampled to get the infectivity vector is isomorphic to the one that gives the _true_ infectivity, but is scaled to give a usable distribution of risk scores for a _reasonable_ simulation size.
+1. The function that gived success probability of the latent bernoulli variable sampled to get the infectivity vector is isomorphic to the one that gives the _true_ infectivity, but is transformed to give a usable distribution of risk scores for a _reasonable_ simulation size.

 ### Transmission

-1. A node's likelihood of transmitting the disease is the logical conjunction of a node's state and its infectivity.
+1. A node's transmission likelihood is the logical conjunction of a its state and its infectivity.
 1. A node's posterior risk score is the logical disjunction of its state and the transmission likelihood of the other node.

 ### Example